csound/csound/README.md

 A user-programmable and user-extensible sound processing language and software synthesizer.

-Csound is copyright (c) 1991 Barry Vercoe, John Fitch.
+Csound is copyright (c) 1991 Barry Vercoe, John Ffitch.

 Csound is free software; you can redistribute them and/or modify them under the terms of the GNU Lesser General Public